brenoslivio/SegmentationCellCycles/README.md

 #### Segmentation Processing

 With the segmentation methods applied, we can extract the Region Of Interest (ROI) the nuclei belong.
-This ROI would be darkest one considering the images' caracteristics.
+This ROI would be darkest one considering the images' characteristics.

 #### Connected-component Labeling